dataforgelabs/community-integrations/HubSpot/README.md

 ## Installation
 ### Databricks
 Set up a git folder in your Databricks workspace attached to your DataForge workspace pointing to this repository.
 Copy the notebook directory path out to be used in DataForge below.

 Install and use the Databricks CLI to create a scope and secret to store your HubSpot access token.
+The integration assumes a databricks secret exists with scope named "hubspot" and secret named "access_token".

 ## DataForge setup
 ### Cluster configuration